zhanxw/rvtests/README.md

 Rvtests is a collaborative effort from Xiaowei Zhan, Youna Hu, Bingshan Li, Dajiang Liu and Goncalo Abecasis.

 We wawnt to thank rvtests users and especially those who have provided valuable feedbacks.
-These users include: Xueling Sim, Scott Verize, Shuang Feng, Kevin Lu, Ruth Loos, Tessel Galesloot, Valerie Turcot, Stefan Gustafsson, Corbin Quick, Adam Locke, and the GIANT consoritum and the GLGC consortium.
+These users include: Xueling Sim, Scott Verize, Shuang Feng, Kevin Lu, Ruth Loos, Tessel Galesloot, Valerie Turcot, Stefan Gustafsson, Corbin Quick, Adam Locke, the GIANT consoritum, the GLGC consortium and the GSCAN consortium.